-- In the email, the user is asked to complete the subscription by clicking on the link. (with a double-opt-in feature)
+- In the email, the user is asked to complete their subscription by clicking on the link (with a double-opt-in feature).

 - The link takes the user to a subscription confirmation page.

-- User’s email address is added to your mailing list.
+- The user’s email address is added to your mailing list.

 Email subscription is an opportunity to drive traffic to your site and nurture leads.
-If you play your cards right you can see some really good results from your email campaigns.
-Take a look at these 10 tips to get you inspired.
+If you play your cards right, you can see some outstanding results from your email campaigns.
+Take a look at these ten tips to get you inspired.

-- Easy to subscribe process.
-Embedded or a pop-up subscription form on your site/blog with a clear CTA is a place to start.
+- Make it easy to subscribe.
+Using embedded or a pop-up subscription form on your site/blog with a clear CTA is a place to start.

 - Go with double opt-in.
-It’s a sure way to have a healthy mailing list, these are people who confirmed twice they want to receive emails from you.
+It’s a sure way to have a good mailing list that consists of an engaged audience.

-- Be mobile friendly.
-Use the responsive sign-up forms since many people use their smartphones or tablets to consume content on the internet.
+- Be mobile-friendly.
+Use responsive sign-up forms since many people use their smartphones or tablets to consume content on the internet.

 - Provide newsletter frequency options.
 Let your subscribers choose how often they want to hear from you.

 - Be recognizable.
-Design your emails using your brand colours and styles to increase user awareness.
+Design your emails using your brand colors and styles to increase user awareness.

 - Take the Sender name and subject line seriously.
-Personalized sender name and a clever subject line go hand in hand with good open rates.
+Make your sender name recognizable and personalize a subject line for better email open rates.

 - Run tests and make changes.
-A/B tests is a great way to see which email works best.
+A/B tests are a great way to see which email works best.

 - Consider drip campaigns.
 Lead your prospective customers down the sales funnel with carefully designed sets of emails sent at a specific time.
 Segment them to meet each subscriber's needs.

 - Use triggered emails.
 Emails sent to your clients triggered by their actions.
 Registration — welcome email, purchase — ‘people also buy’ email, client leaves a shopping cart — abandoned cart email, etc. Automation 360 by SendPulse offers functionality and simplicity in one bundle.